 Our school health care professionals are always willing to give your child medication when needed.
 They are bound by Indiana State Law to follow certain regulations regarding these medications.
 The health care professionals are not permitted to exceed the recommended dosages as stated on the original label without a physician note.
-Inhalers and epi-pens may be carried by the student with physician and parent permission notes on file in the health care professional's office.
-Both physician and parental written permission must be updated every school year for the use of any medication, epi-pen or inhaler.
-All other medication (besides inhalers and individual epi-pens) must be kept in the health care professional's office.
+Emergency medications may be carried by the student with physician and parent/guardian permission notes on file in the health care professional's office.
+Emergency medications may include: Epinephrine auto-injectors, rescue inhalers, diabetic emergency medications (glucagon and Baqsimi), or emergency seizure medications (Diastat or Versed).
+Some older students will carry these medications with them as they travel to extracurricular programs after school.
+Both physician and parental written permission must be updated every school year for the use of any emergency medications.
+All other medication (besides emergency medications) must be kept in the health care professional's office.
 Only the school health care professional or designee shall administer medications to students.

-The administration of medications and/or treatments for students on a field trip will involve a concerted effort between the nursing and school staff, along with the parents and student.
+The administration of medications and/or treatments for students on a field trip will involve a concerted effort between the nursing and school staff, along with the parents/guardians and student.
 A school health care professional will rarely, if ever, accompany students on field trips.

-In the interest of student safety, it is preferred that all medication, both prescription and non-prescription, should be transported to and from the school health care professional's office by a parent or guardian.
+In the interest of student safety, it is preferred that all medication, both prescription and non-prescription, be transported to and from the school health care professional's office by a parent or guardian.
 If transported to/from school by a student, the parent/guardian must provide written permission to do so.
 This written permission only authorizes to/from school transportation.
 During school hours, the medication must be kept in the school health care professional's office.
 All medications for elementary school children must be transported by a parent or guardian.
 Insulin in an insulin pump is excluded from this policy.
 Insulin by any other delivery route is included in this policy in its entirety.